TradeIdeasPhilip/deno-client-server-typescript-template/README.md

 When creating the `.js` files, TypeScript will copy the file name exactly as is.
 That is what we want!
-That is what is requied when the web browser is using the built in ES modules, rather than a 3rd party module loader.
+That is what is required when the web browser is using the built in ES modules, rather than a 3rd party module loader.
 And that *almost* works for Deno.
 ### What it means to us
 When you are editing TypeScript files, VS Code uses the verifying rules described above.
 If you import from a `.js` file, it will know that you really meant the corresponding `.ts` file.
-Intellesense will check your files using all the TypeScript rules.
+Intellisense will check your files using all the TypeScript rules.
 If you right click on the import file, and ask VS Code to take you there, it will take you to the `.ts` file, not the `.js` file.
 The `.js` file doesn't have to even exist yet.